GRANT APPLICATION PROCESS

 COVID19 UPDATE (AUGUST 6th 2020)

 Due to Covid19, the board has agreed that we will be accepting grant requests on an ongoing basis until the crisis is over.
+Please ignore any deadlines in forms through 2022.
 This means that you can submit a grant application at any time, and our board will take it up at our next scheduled meeting.
 If you wish to submit a grant application and would like to discuss it, please contact

 Pam Conley, UCP President, at: